julievano/dos_and_donts_beta/docs/_posts/dos_donts/2017-03-17-dont_wait_to_start.md

 layout: do_dont
 title:  Study Design Guideline
 symbol: dont
-dodont:  "Don’t wait until new information is available, there will always be new research and models coming soon"
+dodont:  "DON’T wait until new information is available, there will always be new research and models coming soon"
 ref: "DON'T wait to start"
 date:   2017-03-01 16:54:46
 categories: